There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

-If you are seeking a simple way to keep your dog busy and get them with plenty of additional mental stimulation you cannot go wrong with utilizing a stuffed KONG.
+If you are seeking a simple way to keep your dog busy and get them with plenty of additional mental stimulation you cannot go wrong with utilizing these treats for KONG toys!

 Read on for how to entertain your dog with a KONG, which KONG is best, and see how to fill a KONG with all kinds of fun combinations!

 A Stuffed KONG Keeps Your Dog Occupied